Kryptonite was created in 2014 by high school friends, Victoria Race and Danielle Immerman.

 In April 2015, the publication organized and sponsored the Kryptonite Music Festival at the world famous Cleveland Agora.
 Acts included Cities & Coasts, The Midnight Slander, Thundercougarfalconhawk, and current Managing Editor, Sophie Sand.
 All proceeds from the event were donated to the Cleveland Rocks Foundation.

 Currently, Victoria and Sophie serve as the brains behind the publication.
-They regularly attend shows together in the Cleveland area and constantly complain about schoolwork to each other.
+They attend shows together in the Cleveland area and constantly complain about schoolwork to each other.
 Victoria and Sophie are responsible for the overall vision and aesthetic of Kryptonite.
 Aside from keeping each other sane, they bounce ideas, set goals, and are constantly moving forward.

 Learn more about Victoria and Sophie below.
 Other contributing writers and photographers can be found here.